ebarooni/capacitor-calendar/README.md

 Community input is highly valued, and you are encouraged to engage with the project by providing feedback and suggestions.
 Feel free to open issues for bugs you've discovered or enhancements you'd like to see.

 Stay tuned for updates.
-Looking forward to collaborating with you in the future once contributions are opened up in the future!
+Looking forward to collaborating with you in the future once contributions are opened up!

 ## API